video

 Here are some examples that I saw.

-Cherished, which is the word for loved.
+Cherished, which is the word for loved, cherished, comma lively Anna.

-Loving, comma, caring Papa.
+Loving, comma caring Papa.

 I wonder which characters you chose and which adjectives you chose to describe them.

-You might want to go back and double check that you included adjective, comma, adjective noun.
+You might want to go back and double check that you included adjective comma adjective noun.

 Maybe pause the video to check.